serinth/gcp-twitter-stream/README.md

 export TWITTER_ACCESS_SECRET= ...
 ```

-Also put these values into the `publisher/Dockerfile`.
+Also put these values into the `PublisherDockerfile`.

 2. Build locally: